JetBrains/kotlin-web-site/docs/reference/visibility-modifiers.md

 # Visibility Modifiers

-Classes, objects, traits, constructors, functions, properties and their setters can have _visibility modifiers_.
+Classes, objects, interfaces, constructors, functions, properties and their setters can have _visibility modifiers_.
 (Getters always have the same visibility as the property.)
 There are four visibility modifiers in Kotlin:

 * `private` --- visible only in the declaring scope and its subscopes (inside the same module);
-* `protected` --- (applicable only to class/trait members) like `private`, but also visible in subclasses;
+* `protected` --- (applicable only to class/interface members) like `private`, but also visible in subclasses;
 * `internal` --- (used by default) visible everywhere within the same module (if the owner of declaring scope is visible);
 * `public` --- visible everywhere (if the owner of declaring scope is visible).